projg2/python-guide/distutils.rst

 in compile phase, and the install phase merely moves the files into the image directory.

+The PEP 517 mode also features a 'no build system' mode for packages that do not or cannot use a PEP 517-compliant build backend.

 The legacy mode invokes the ``setup.py`` script directly.
 The build command is invoked to populate the build directory in the compile phase, then the install command is used in the install phase.
 Normally, this